‘Teen Mom’ Star Amber Portwood Accused Of Scamming Customers Via Return Policy

-Teen Mom OG star, Amber Portwood, has been accused of scamming customers who purchased items from her online boutique, Be Forever Haute.
+Teen Mom OG star Amber Portwood has been accused of scamming customers who purchased items from her online boutique, Be Forever Haute.
 A customer disclosed to Radar Online the level of unprofessionalism they experienced with staff associated with Portwood’s online clothing store.

 An amazing dress for my boss ladies out there!!
 When you get this please send us pics???? www.beforeverhaute.com ????